 In fact, SilverCloud conducted a survey to over 200 credit unions and banks in October of 2015 and found that 63% of the respondents said that their subject matter experts and managers spend more than 1/3 of their day answering front line questions with many spending more than 40%.
 Fortunately, there are solutions available today that can turn an ill-performing intranet into a customer service agent’s best friend – empowering the customer service agent and increasing both productivity and customer satisfaction.
 Typically these solutions come in the way of SaaS technologies that utilize a knowledge base to organize and serve up appropriate content that is consistent across channels, easy to understand, well organized and up to date.
 The best SaaS technology providers for banks and credit unions will specialize in the financial industry and take on all the content creation and content management for you.

 “Technology can have a major impact on handle time.
-Best in class centers tend to have better knowledge management systems, as well as co-browsing capabilities and well-oiled expert hub systems to help speed call resolution.
+Best in class centers tend to have better knowledge base solutions, as well as co-browsing capabilities and well-oiled expert hub systems to help speed call resolution.
 They also put a premium on training and retention of top agents.
 Average call handle time, a key performance indicator (KPI), is an internal metric that is the sum of talk time, hold time and after call work time and, as such, has a number of opportunities for improvement.
 AHT is one of the most closely watched metrics in a contact center as an indicator of an agent’s skill and productivity.”

 Offer Reliable and Effective Customer Self-Service